 See the transformation of Dr. Henderson's House to a resource and interpretive centre that offers an opportunity to inspire preservation.

-Support the first project from the Centennial Heritage Publishing Project of Powell River!
-Over 900 pages of meticulously researched local history, presented in picture and story by Powell River historical author Karen Southern.
+Over 900 pages of meticulously researched local history presented in picture and story in three volumes by Powell River historical author Karen Southern.